FelixOnline/v2/content/articles/2016-3-18-felix-sex-survey-opens.md

 We’re trying to get some decent data on you lot so have a go and pass it on.
 It’s a fun five minutes of procrastination, totally mobile friendly, and subtly designed so you can get away with doing it the library cafe queue.

-We’ll collate all your info at the end and will be releasing a bumper sex\-ed\(ition\) of FELIX next term.
+We’ll collate all your info at the end and will be releasing a bumper sex-ed(ition) of FELIX next term.

 In the meantime, to get you in the mood, we’re releasing a tonne of sex and relationship themed content over the next few weeks.
 You can find it in this issue on page eight.